merely-useful/py-rse/index.md

 ```

 or a special relative path called `..` (two periods in a row with no spaces),\index{.. (parent directory)}\index{path!..}
-which always means "the directory that contains the current one".
+which always means "the directory that contains the current one."
 The directory that contains the one we are in is called the \gref{parent directory}{parent_directory},\index{parent directory}
 and sure enough,
 `..` gets us there: